AG7GN/fe-pi/README.md

 This will send audio triggered by a Notification to the built-in audio interface.
 Don't forget to select __Analog__ or __HDMI__ output as described earlier.

+You can also use `paplay`, the PulseAudio player, which can play OGG audio files in addition to WAV files.
+You can optionally tell `paplay` what audio sink to use.
+Example:

+		paplay --device=system-audio-playback /home/pi/fsq_ag7gn.ogg

+Use this command list the audio formats `paplay` supports:

+		paplay --list-file-formats

+Both `aplay` and `paplay` are installed by default in Raspbian Buster.

 5.3.3 Fldigi RX Monitoring

+Fldigi has built-in audio monitoring capability.
 You can toggle RX monitoring on and off and apply filtering to the received audio by going __View > Rx Audio Dialog__.
 The audio will be played through the built-in audio interface.
 Don't forget to select __Analog__ or __HDMI__ output as described earlier.